-When should I seek medical advice after a vaginal hysterectomy?
+When should I seek medical advice after an abdominal hysterectomy?

-While most women recover well after an vaginal hysterectomy, complications can occur - as with any operation.
+While most women recover well after an abdominal hysterectomy, complications can occur - as with any operation.

 You should seek medical advice from your GP, the hospital where you had your operation, NHS III or NHS 24 if you experience: